-Grantees are chosen by our Africa Advisory Board, a group consisting of professionals working in Africa and African community leaders with experience serving non-profit organizations whose purpose is to advance youth development and/or community socioeconomic development.
+Grantees are chosen by our Africa Country Committee, a group consisting of professionals working in Africa and African community leaders with experience serving non-profit organizations whose purpose is to advance youth development and/or community socioeconomic development.

-The Advisory Board serves to assure that the efforts engaged in the developing world are appropriate for the communities and to achieve the goals.
-Advisory Board members will nominate projects to be supported by GPA, as funds are available and as the group collectively learns the most effective approaches to reach the goals.
+This committee serves to assure that the efforts engaged in the developing world are appropriate for the communities and to achieve the goals.
+Africa Advisory Committee members will nominate projects to be supported by GPA, as funds are available and as the group collectively learns the most effective approaches to reach the goals.